shoutem/shoutem.github.io/_posts/1-1-3-InitializingExtension.md

 }
 ```

 Property `name`, combined with your developer name, uniquely identifies the extension.
-We'll use `name` to define extensions parts on other places too.
+We'll use property `name` to define extensions parts too.

 Extension is now only locally available on your computer.
-We need to upload it to Shoutem server so you can install it on the application.
+We need to upload it to Shoutem so you can install it on the application.

 ```ShellSession
 $ shoutem push